-The advent of the depression offered the group the opportunity to relocate their growing practice from a building on Collingwood Boulevard and Delaware Avenue to a large private residence nicknamed, "The Mansion", on Collingwood and West Woodruff Avenue.
-The size of their new quarters, combined with the ever increasing popularity of their practice, at last allowed for further expansion and soon they were joined by Dr. Carl Bayha, an internist and neurologist; Dr. George Bond, an otolaryngologist; Dr. Dudley Stewart, an orthopedist; and Dr. Walter Snyder, an ophthalmologist.
-Shortly thereafter, Dr. Howard Martin, an orthopedist whose interest was industrial surgery began practice with the group.
+The advent of the Great Depression offered the group the opportunity to relocate their growing practice from a building on Collingwood Boulevard and Delaware Avenue to a large private residence nicknamed, "The Mansion", on Collingwood and West Woodruff Avenue.
+The size of their new quarters, combined with the ever-increasing popularity of their practice, at last allowed for further expansion and soon they were joined by Dr. Carl Bayha, an internist and neurologist; Dr. George Bond, an otolaryngologist; Dr. Dudley Stewart, an orthopedist; and Dr. Walter Snyder, an ophthalmologist.
+Shortly thereafter, Dr. Howard Martin, an orthopedist whose interest was industrial surgery, began practice with the group.

 In July of 1969, ground was broken for the new building located on Secor Road.
 Slightly more than a year later on November 2, 1970, the new Toledo Clinic opened its doors to patients.
 The previous property occupied by the Clinic for 41 years has been donated to the Lucas County Board of Mental Retardation and has been renamed the William A. Neill Center for Developmental Disabilities.

-Currently the Secor Road campus now consists of three buildings and includes several ancillary services including radiology, pharmacy, laboratory, pathology and physical therapy.
+Currently, the Secor Road campus consists of three buildings and includes several ancillary services including radiology, pharmacy, laboratory, pathology and physical therapy.
 In 1984, an Outpatient Surgery Center was established.
-Recently, our Outpatient Surgery Center has undergone a major renovation increasing its size from approximately 26,000 sq. ft to 35,500 sq. ft and expanding from 6 to 10 operating/procedure rooms.
+Recently, our Outpatient Surgery Center has undergone a major renovation, increasing its size from approximately 26,000 sq. ft to 35,500 sq. ft and expanding from 6 to 10 operating/procedure rooms.

-The Toledo Clinic currently has over 160 independent physicians and associated health care professionals practicing in more than 30 medical and surgical specialties on the Main Campus location and in satellite offices serving patients as far south as Bowling Green, OH, as far east as Fremont, OH and as far west as Defiance, OH.
-Our service area also reaches as north in to Monroe and Adrian, MI.
+The Toledo Clinic currently has over 160 independent physicians and associated healthcare professionals practicing in more than 30 medical and surgical specialties on the Main Campus location and in satellite offices serving patients as far south as Bowling Green, Ohio, as far east as Fremont, Ohio and as far west as Defiance, Ohio.
+Our service area also reaches north into Monroe and Adrian, Michigan.